National Congress Party (Sudan)

-The NCP was established in 1998 by key political figures in the National Islamic Front (NIF) as well as other politicians.
+The NCP was established in 1998 by key political figures in the National Islamic Front as well as other politicians.
 The rule of the NCP was the longest in independent contemporary Sudanese history.
 It grew out of the Islamist student activism of the Muslim Brotherhood, passing through the same revolutionary salafi jihadism.
 The party followed the ideologies of Islamism, Pan-Arabism, and Arab nationalism.

 The NCP was banned by the Transitional Sovereignty Council in the aftermath of the military takeover on 29 November 2019.
 All party properties were confiscated and all party members were barred from participating in elections or holding office for ten years.

 History

 Formation

 NCP logo used in the 2010 Sudanese general election, dropped after South Sudan gained independence in 2011.

-With Omar al-Bashir becoming President of Sudan, the National Congress Party (NCP) was established as the only legally recognised political party in the nation in 1998, with the very same ideology as its predecessors National Islamic Front (NIF) and the Revolutionary Command Council for National Salvation (RCCNS-Sudan), which Omar al-Bashir headed as Chairman until 1993.
+With Omar al-Bashir becoming President of Sudan, the National Congress Party (NCP) was established as the only legally recognised political party in the nation in 1998, with the very same ideology as its predecessors National Islamic Front (NIF) and the Revolutionary Command Council for National Salvation (RCCNS), which Omar al-Bashir headed as chairman until 1993.
 As the sole political party in the state, its members quickly came to dominate the entire Sudanese parliament.
 However, after Hassan al-Turabi, the speaker of parliament, introduced a bill to reduce the president's powers, prompting Omar al-Bashir to dissolve parliament and declare a state of emergency, a split began to form inside the organisation.
-Reportedly, Hassan al-Turabi was suspended as Chairman of National Congress Party (NCP) after he urged a boycott of the President's re-election campaign.
+Reportedly, Hassan al-Turabi was suspended as Chairman of National Congress Party after he urged a boycott of the President's re-election campaign.
 Then, a splinter-faction led by Hassan al-Turabi, the Popular Congress Party (PCP), signed an agreement with Sudan People's Liberation Army (SPLA), one of the largest rebel groups in the country, which led Omar al-Bashir to believe that they were plotting to overthrow him and the government.
 Hassan al-Turabi was subsequently imprisoned in 2000 on allegations of conspiracy before being released in October 2003.